Pius Wars: 1990s

-In Hitler’s Pope, English journalist and ex-Catholic seminarian John Cornwell made the case that Pius XII actually aided Hitler's rise to power by encouraging German Catholic Center Party and German Catholic Bishops to support him.
-The book has been both praised and condemned.
-Kenneth L. Woodward wrote in Newsweek that the book was "a classic example of what happens with an ill-equipped journalist assumes the air of sober scholarship....
+In Hitler’s Pope, English journalist and ex-Catholic seminarian John Cornwell made the case that Pius aided Hitler's rise to power by encouraging German Catholic Center Party and German Catholic Bishops to support him.
+The book was both praised and condemned.
+Kenneth L. Woodward, then religion editor at Newsweek and later a writer in residence at University of Chicago's Lumen Christi Institute, called the book "a classic example of what happens with an ill-equipped journalist assumes the air of sober scholarship....
 Most of his sources are secondary and written by Pacelli's harshest critics.
 Errors of fact and ignorance of context appear on almost every page....
 This is bogus scholarship, filled with nonexistent secrets, aimed to shock."
-In a 2004 interview with The Economist, Cornwell admitted that “Pius XII had so little scope of action that it is impossible to judge the motives for his silence during the war."
+Columbia University History Professor V.R.
+Berghahn in The New York Times, by contrast, wrote, "By combining the painstaking research of other scholars with his own new documentation on Pius's knowledge and behavior during World War II, John Cornwell, a British journalist and research associate of Jesus College, Cambridge, makes a case in Hitler's Pope' that is very difficult to refute."
+In a 2004 interview, Cornwell said that “Pius XII had so little scope of action that it is impossible to judge the motives for his silence during the war."
+Four years later, on the other hand, in a new preface to his book, he wrote that "I have found no reason to alter my verdict on Pius XII's scandalous silence on the known facts of the Holocaust in 1942 or his paltry Christmas broadcast of that year, [but] information revealed subsequent to the publication of Hitler's Pope has encouraged me to qualify my opinion on one point regarding Pacelli's inaction following the roundup of Jews from the Roman ghetto in early September 1943.
+While his failure to act seemed to me undeniably culpable at the time of writing the book, I am now inclined to believe, in the light of new evidence about Hitler's plan to invade the Vatican and kidnap Pius, that the circumstances and the conflicting pressures were sufficiently complex to allow Pacelli a measure of benefit of the doubt."
+(Other historians have cast substantial doubt on the plausibility of the alleged plot to kidnap Pius.)